jakewilliami/scripts/julia/Other/advent_of_code/2020/README.md

 ### Day 11

 The reason this takes so long is because I made this work for n-dimensional seating arrangements (untested because representation of n dimensions in a text file is somewhat tricky).
+It should, however, be noted that the `mutate_*!` functions are extremely hard to multidimensionalise and hence I have not fully implemented multidimensional planes in those functions.

 ### Day 13